Resume Assistant was a product integration between LinkedIn and its corporate overlord, Microsoft. It was discontinued in the first quarter of 2023.

 - Load your profile.

-- Click the Settings gear in the upper-right-hand corner of your screen.
+- Click the Settings gear in the upper-right corner of your screen.

-- Scroll down until you see “Microsoft Word” and click.
+- Scroll way down until you see “Microsoft Word” and click.

 - Set the button to “No.”

-If you find that someone has lifted part or all of your profile, send them a polite note asking them to stop.
-If they don’t, then report them to LinkedIn.
+Finally, if you find someone has lifted part or all of your profile, send them a polite note asking them to stop.

 Let’s Connect on LinkedIn